ipfabric/docs/docs/IP_Fabric_Settings/advanced/SSH_telnet.md

 !!! info

-    Adding ssh key to proxy server allows you to avoid using passwords for authentication
+    To avoid using a password for authentication, you can add the ssh key to the proxy server.

-1. Download ssh key from Jumphost settings
+1. Download the ssh key from Jumphost settings

    ![Download ssh key](ssh/1384153110.png)